ManageIQ/manageiq-ui-service/skin-sample/README.md

    * `bg-login.png`, `bg-login-2.png` - login screen backgrounds
    * `bg-modal-about-pf.png` - background for the About dialog
    * `bg-navbar.png` - background for the top navbar
-   * `brand.svg` - the application logo used in the navbar
    * `brand_transparent.png` - default logo in a number of places (ie: 404, orders details, etc...)
-   * `login-screen-logo.png` - login screen logo, also used in the About dialog

 ## How to override a style